 Top South Beach DJs comb the market early in search of old school vinyl records.
 Celebrity fashion stylists create their signature looks from vintage Gucci, Pucci and Fiorucci frocks hanging on racks all around the mall.
 Many of Miami’s big name interior designers meet their favorite dealers as they unload their trucks to get first dibs on Danish Modern, Art Deco and Machine Age treasures culled from South Florida’s finest estate sales.
 Reading local shelter magazines, you’ll notice that Lincoln Road Market is frequently mentioned as a source for one-of-a-kind objects that add character to Miami’s most fashionable homes.

 Sundays at the mall are always laid back and casual with families, singles and adorable small dogs wandering around in search of the perfect spot for Sunday brunch.
 The smart barkeep at Finnegan’s Too Pub (942 Lincoln Road) turns his flat screen TVs out toward the breezy sidewalk tables to tempt football fans away from the shopping scene for a few beers during weekend matches.
-Favorite Sunday sidewalk lunch stops include Segafredo Zanetti (1040 Lincoln Road), Balans UK (1022 Lincoln Road), Cafe at Books & Books (927 Lincoln Road) and Van Dyke Cafe (846 Lincoln Road).
+Favorite Sunday sidewalk lunch stops include Segafredo Zanetti (1040 Lincoln Road), Balans UK (1022 Lincoln Road), and Cafe at Books & Books (927 Lincoln Road).